George V. Pixley

-George V. Pixley (Chicago, 1937) is an American Christian theologian.
+George V. Pixley (March 29, 1937 – July 19, 2023) was an American Christian theologian.

 Biography

+Pixley was born in Chicago.
 He completed his undergraduate studies in Wheaton College (Illinois) and in Kalamazoo College, where he met and married Janyce Babcock.
-In the Faculty of Theology of the University of Chicago obtained the PhD in Biblical Studies.
+In the Faculty of Theology of the University of Chicago, he obtained a PhD in Biblical Studies.
 In 1963, Pixley was ordained as a Baptist pastor, and he was appointed professor of Bible at the Evangelical Seminary of Puerto Rico.
-In 1969–1970 he was invited to teach lectures at the Evangelical Higher Institute of Theological Studies ISEDET, in Buenos Aires, where he worked too, as a professor at the Lutheran Theological Faculty.
+In 1969 or 1970 he was invited to teach lectures at the Evangelical Higher Institute of Theological Studies ISEDET, in Buenos Aires, where he worked too, as a professor at the Lutheran Theological Faculty.
 Between 1975 and 1984 he was professor at the Baptist Seminary of Mexico, as well as professor of History of Israel at the Theological Institute of Higher Studies of Mexico City.
-In 1985 he returned to the United States, but decided to go to Managua, where he taught at the Managua Baptist Seminary between 1986 and 2002.
+In 1985, he returned to the United States, but decided to go to Managua, where he taught at the Managua Baptist Seminary between 1986 and 2002.

 In October 2002, he and his wife retired and since then reside in California, where he is Director of Latin America Project, in the Center for Process Studies at Claremont School of Theology.

+Pixley died on July 19, 2023, at the age of 86.